-Requirements to Receive an Award: (As determined by your postsecondary institution)
+Requirements to Receive an Award: (As determined by your postsecondary institution.)

-- 1. Be evaluated by Office of Student Financial Assistance (OSFA) as meeting the initial eligibility requirements, - 2.
-Graduate with a standard high school diploma or its equivalent, - 3.
-Be a Florida resident and U.S. citizen or eligible noncitizen, and - Enroll as a degree- or certificate-seeking student at a Florida institution in at least 6 non-remedial semester credit hours.
+- 1. Be evaluated by the Office of Student Financial Assistance (OSFA) as meeting initial eligibility requirements. - 2.
+Be a Florida resident and U.S. citizen or eligible noncitizen. - 3.
+Enroll as a degree- or certificate-seeking student at a Florida institution in at least 6 non-remedial semester credit hours.